Encentivize/bombast-node-sdk/README.md

 #bombast

 Node wrapper for bombast messaging service.
-This is node module you can include in your application and give it the ability to use the *bombast messaging system*.
+This is a node module you can include in your application and give it the ability to use the *bombast messaging system*.
 The *Bombast messaging system* will need to be running at a specific server and the Bombast SDK needs to point to it.

 ## Principle